ghuser-io/github-contribs/README.md

 ### Isn't it likely to break?

-Yes, since it's not a public interface.
+Yes, it is since that interface isn't public.
 We're monitoring it and will react as fast as we can when it breaks.